hiralbhanu/Sentiment_Analyser/README.md

 ## Use Cases
--E-Commerce websites and companies can easily find the sentiments of its users by analysing their reviews.
+- E-Commerce websites and companies can easily find the sentiments of its users by analysing their reviews.

 ## Installation
--Clone the repository using git clone https://github.com/hiralbhanu/Sentiment_Analyser.git
+- Clone the repository using git clone https://github.com/hiralbhanu/Sentiment_Analyser.git

 ### Running the Project

 ### Running Application
-Go to the code folder of the project in command line and run python app.py
+- Go to the code folder of the project in command line and run python app.py

 ## Languages
 - Python